SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

 Breaking News: Donut Emulator 2.0 has been released!
-[Check it out here: ](https://smashedfrenzy16.github.io/donut-emulator)
+[Check it out here](https://smashedfrenzy16.github.io/donut-emulator).

 IMPORTANT: Donut Emulator has been postponed until early April 2023.
 It is also getting revamped majorly.
 Keep an eye out for future updates and cool new features!